pushbuttondesign/helloworld/README.md

 # helloworld

-This space is kept for learning git & testing setup of docker containers downloading from git I will also store the helloworld files in the language I regularly play with:
+This space is kept for testing git setup and 'helloworld' template files for the language I regularly play with:
 - C
 - C++
 - Python3

-chewdonkey